 Another risk is of an unbalanced cell’s ongoing discharge causing remaining cells to reverse that cell’s polarity.
 Subsequently attempting to recharge (warns EV Australia) ‘carries a significant risk of catastrophic failure’.
 A cell management system prevents this.
 It may be within the battery housing, or external.

 The more cells series-connected, the greater the risk of unbalance.
 Generally, the larger the cell capacity the greater the risk of catastrophic failure.
 Whilst charging (and in use) the higher the charge and discharge current the greater the risk of cell unbalance.

 Control of charging and discharging voltage and current is also essential.
 This may be done by the battery management system, or the battery charger.
 LiFePO4 cell management is essential – but nevertheless not necessarily supplied.

 Lithium-ion batteries in caravans and motor homes – charging

 Many LiFePO4 users have strong views about charging.
 All regard cell management as vital.
 Most agree that discharge be limited to about 10% remaining.
 Not all agree about the final state of charge, specifically how close to 100% charging is safe.

 This graph shows the relationship between charging voltage, current and a typical LiFePO4’s state of charge.

-Most claim about 2000 cycles if discharged to 20% remaining (virtually regardless of load).
-Some suggest this can be extended by limiting the maximum charge to 90%.
-Not all LiFePO4 battery chargers, however, have settings which enable that.
+Most vendors claim about 2000 cycles if discharged to 20% remaining (almost regardless of load).They suggest life is extended by limiting charge to 90%.
+Not all LiFePO4 chargers, however enable this.

 This just (mid 2015) released lithium battery from Tesla.
 Pic: courtesy of Telsla Corporation (USA).

-Keeping a sense of proportion about lithium-ion batteries in caravans and motor homes
+Keep a sense of proportion about lithium-ion batteries in caravans and motor homes

 Should I use lithium-ion batteries in caravans and motor homes?